MBrassey/zookeepr/README.md

 ## zookeepr

-Animal & zookeeper json database with front end search and form.
+Animal & zookeeper json database with front end search.
 Server and api written with Express.js to handle Get and Post requests on the json data.
-Application is modularized an scalable using routes and tested with the jest framework.
+The app is modularized & scalable using routes and tested with the jest framework.

 ![licensebadge](https://img.shields.io/badge/license-CC0_1.0_Universal-blue)